Akeboshiwind/rss-filter/README.md

 ## Release

-Releases are controlled by commits to `master` using github actions.
+Releases are controlled by tags.
+Push a tag with `vX.Y.Z` to release a new container.